sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

     MS1 --> Out
 ```

 This design allows our upper layers to be flexible and doesn't limit to any specific object models for modeling their own policies.
-For example, [SONiC-DASH pipeline](https://github.com/sonic-net/SONiC/blob/master/doc/dash/dash-sonic-hld.md#2-packet-flows) uses DASH-SAI pipelie to implement VNET routing scenarios by translating the [SONiC DASH APIs](https://github.com/sonic-net/sonic-dash-api/tree/master/proto) to DASH-SAI model:
+For example, [SONiC-DASH pipeline](https://github.com/sonic-net/SONiC/blob/master/doc/dash/dash-sonic-hld.md#2-packet-flows) uses DASH-SAI pipeline to implement VNET routing scenarios by translating the [SONiC DASH APIs](https://github.com/sonic-net/sonic-dash-api/tree/master/proto) to DASH-SAI model:

 - A DASH-SAI pipeline is used to represent a VM NIC (ENI).
 - The VxLAN VNI is used to do the direction lookup.
 - The inner MAC address is used for pipeline lookup, a.k.a.
 ENI lookup (ENI).
 - Once it goes into the corresponding DASH pipeline, the `outbound` pipeline will be used to process the packets coming from the VM, while the `inbound` pipeline will be used to process the packets going into the VM.

-## 3. Pipeline components
+## 4. Pipeline components

-### 3.1.
+### 4.1.
 Per-packet Metadata bus

 First of all, since we have multiple matching stages in the pipeline, we need a way to pass the information from the matched entries in the earlier stages to the later ones to help us making final decisions on packet transformation.
 And this is what metadata bus is for.